 In this article we look at why it is important to let our children take risks.

-Included are some strategies to help you let go and allow your children to try
+Included are some strategies to help you let go and allow your children to trysomething new.

 The problem with protectiveness

 It is a natural urge to protect our children whether they have a disability or not: we